wanjarus/quick-autosave/README.md

 ## Advanced Options

 If you want to catch data return by autosave before send ajax request, you can set `before` function.
-It can be usefull for validation.
+It can be usefull for validating your field.
 ```js
 $(".exemple").autosave({
   before : function (parameter) {